morinokami/astro-og/packages/astro-og/README.md

   <img src="./.github/assets/screenshot.png" alt="Screenshot" width="657" />
 </p>

-[Astro dev toolbar app](https://docs.astro.build/en/reference/dev-toolbar-app-reference/) that shows a preview of how the page will look like when shared on various social media platforms and helps you inspect [open graph](https://ogp.me/#metadata) properties.
-It's heavily inspired by [Vercel Toolbar](https://docs.astro.build/en/reference/dev-toolbar-app-reference/).
+[Astro dev toolbar app](https://docs.astro.build/en/reference/dev-toolbar-app-reference/) that shows a preview of how the page will look when shared on various social media platforms and helps you inspect the page's [open graph](https://ogp.me/#metadata) properties.
+This project is heavily inspired by [Vercel Toolbar](https://docs.astro.build/en/reference/dev-toolbar-app-reference/).

 > [!NOTE]
 > Currently, it only supports X (Twitter).
 Support for other platforms will be added in the future.